1.6 Working with children and families who move across Safeguarding Children Partnership Boundaries

 • Obtaining the previous full addresses, and earlier addresses within the last 2 years

-• Asking the child/family with which statutory or voluntary organisations they are in contact.
+• Asking the child/family with which statutory or voluntary organisations they are receiving support from.

 You can read more about good information sharing in the pan Sussex Information Sharing Guidance